Lumi-supercomputer/lumi-userguide/docs/software/index.md

 looking for information on how to develop your own software on LUMI, consult the [developing section][developing-overview] instead.
 Please note that the LUMI User Support Team can only offer limited help with installing scientific software.
-This is further explained on the [Install policy](/software/policy/) page.
+This is further explained on the [Install policy][install-policy] page.

 ---